lucaslimeirasouza/cloudwalk_link_payments_test/README.md

 This app provides a payment link interface where users can make payments using their own cards.
-It displays the transaction status (approved or denied) to the user.
+It displays the transaction status (approved or denied) to the user.<br />
+*The answers to the questions are in the PDF file (answers_understand_the_industry)

 Dependencies
 equatable: Utility for comparing dart objects<br />